stevepetcu/coding-problem-colour-replacer/README.md

 B B B
 ```

 > Note: for this implementation, the colour replacer does not replace colours in diagonally adjacent pixels.
+> In fact, this works more like a paint bucket tool in the olden Windows Paint application.
 > After playing around with [an online paint tool](https://paint.js.org/) (brings me back), that should be the correct
-> behaviour for a colour replacer/bucket tool.
+> behaviour for a colour replacer/paint bucket tool.

 ![Christmas bauble drawn to experiment with how the implementation should work](./christmas_bauble.png)